Summer Term: Times of the school day:

-Every morning I will be teaching a phonics input to both year one and two, I will be beginning the term teaching phase 5 phonics to year 1 and also recapping some phase 5 sounds to year two.
-Year two will also begin to learn different spelling patterns and begin to spell following those patterns.
+Every morning I will be teaching a phonics input to both year one and two, I am starting the term recapping phase 5 sounds and recapping the alternative pronunciations that the sounds can make.
+Year two will also continue to learn different spelling patterns and begin to spell following those patterns.

 This Summer term we are beginning by focusing on tales from other cultures.
 We will then move on to writing humerous stories focusing on the following texts: Alexander and the Terrible, Horrible, No Good, Very Bad Day and Traction Man is Here.